carboncredits/x4c/README.md

 ## Structure
 There are three primary contracts, which are:
+* `x4c-oracle.mligo`
 * `x4c-project.mligo`
-* `x4c-oracle.mligo`
 * `x4c-market.mligo`

+## Oracle Contract
+The oracle contract:
+* Allows anyone to create a project through the `%createProject` entrypoint
+* Gives the amount of valid coins a project owner can mint
+* Keeps a registry of valid coins, keeping the marketplace informed on which coins are allowed to be traded
+* Gives the "bury" address and sends coins to be "buried"

 ## Project Contract
-The project contract allows anyone to create a project.
+Anyone can create a project using the oracle contract.
 The oracle contract will then verify the project is valid and allow it to mint tokens.
 As a project grows, project owners can add "zones" to their project, which represent a new token attached to their project.
 As before, these need to be approved by the oracle to be minted and traded on the marketplace.

 The project contract is a standard FA2 contract with all the the standard entrypoints.
-Users and token holders can manage their tokens, i.e. with the `%transfer` or `%balance_of` entrypoints.
+Users and token holders can manage their tokens, e.g. with the `%transfer` or `%balance_of` entrypoints.
 This makes these carbon tokens composable with other on-chain applications.

-## Oracle Contract
-The oracle contract:
-* Keeps a registry of valid coins, keeping the marketplace informed on which coins are allowed to be traded
-* Gives the amount of valid coins a project owner can mint
-* Gives the "bury" address and sends coins to be "buried"

 ## Marketplace
 The market contract is a dynamic marketplace that allows users to buy/sell carbon tokens in a variety of ways.
 Users can: